nellore/rail-dbgap/README.md

 10. Next to **Input S3 location**, enter

         s3://rail-dbgap-secure/test/manifest.txt
-A given line of this file, which you uploaded to S3 in an earlier step, is passed to a mapper.
+A given line of this file, which you uploaded to S3 in an earlier step, is passed to each mapper.
 11. Next to **Output S3 location**, enter

         s3://rail-dbgap-secure/test/out/